 When used by an experienced dermatologist, this test can improve the accuracy of finding skin cancers early.
 It can also often help reassure you if a spot on the skin is probably benign (non-cancerous) without the need for a biopsy.

-There are different ways to do a skin biopsy.
+There are different types of skin biopsies.
 The doctor will choose one based on the suspected type of skin cancer, where it is on your body, its size, and other factors.
-Any biopsy is likely to leave at least a small scar.
-Different methods may result in different scars, so if this is a concern, ask your doctor about possible scarring before the biopsy is done.
+Any biopsy will probably leave at least a small scar.
+Different methods can result in different scars, so if this is a concern, ask your doctor about possible scarring before the biopsy is done.
 No matter which type of biopsy is done, it should remove as much of the suspected area as possible so that an accurate diagnosis can be made.